Mattress Warranty Frequently Asked Questions

 Important Warranty Information

-Our Guarantee and the Manufacturer's Warranty: MFRM Family of Brands offers a trial period that allows the customer to receive a refund or exchange the bed for any other bed that we sell for a fee of $149 if they decide they are dissatisfied with the comfort of their original selection.
+Our Guarantee and the Manufacturer's Warranty: Mattress Firm offers a trial period that allows the customer to receive a refund or exchange the bed for any other bed that we sell if they decide they are dissatisfied with the comfort of their original selection.
 See store for details.
 Beyond this initial trial period, the products we sell are covered by national manufacturers' warranties, which range in length up to 20 years, depending on the product purchased.
 Terms and conditions of the national manufacturer's warranty are contained within the warranty card and are delivered with each mattress for the consumer's convenience.
 If you need to open a warranty claim, simply contact your salesperson for assistance.

 Fabric Protection products are available with specially treated mattress pads.
 In the event that stains or soiling occur (with a treated mattress within the warranty period) and cannot be removed, the fabric protection supplier will replace the mattress.
 Mattress protection products are available and can be purchased with the mattress.
 See the terms and conditions of the limited warranty for details.